xaviermontane/THM/Writeups/01-Introduction/Research.md

 	- SHA512crypt
 </details>

-#### Vulnerability Searching
+### Vulnerability Searching

-Often in hacking you'll come across software that might be open to exploitation.
-For example, Content Management Systems (such as Wordpress, FuelCMS, Ghost, etc...) are frequently used to make setting up a website easier, and many of these are vulnerable to various attacks.
-So where would we look if we wanted to exploit specific software?
+While hacking, you'll frequently come across software which could be exploited.
+Content Management Systems (such as Wordpress, FuelCMS, Ghost, etc...), for example, are widely used to facilitate website development, yet many of them are vulnerable to different exploits.
+So, if we wanted to hack certain software, where might we look?

 The answer to that question lies in websites such as: